Hybrid Satellite-Terrestrial Communication Networks for the Maritime Internet of Things: Key Technologies

 \subsection{Improving Resource Utilization: Resource Management and Allocation Schemes}

-The transmission efficiency of MCNs is subject to the channel environment.
-Therefore, more advanced resource allocation schemes, such as dynamical beamforming and user scheduling techniques, should be studied to utilize the dynamic changes of maritime channels.
-For random and rapidly changing wireless channels, traditional resource allocation and utilization methods based on service statistics and characteristics are inefficient, which results in a significant decrease in the overall performance of the network.
-In order to deal with the dynamic changes of maritime channels with sea surface and weather conditions, it is necessary to fully exploit the characteristics of the MCN.
+The transmission efficiency of MCNs depends on the channel environment.
+Therefore, advanced resource allocation schemes, such as dynamic beamforming and user scheduling techniques, can be used to take advantage of the dynamic changes of maritime channels.
+For random and rapidly changing wireless channels, traditional resource allocation and utilization methods based on service statistics and characteristics are inefficient, as they lead to a significant decrease in the overall performance of the network.
+To deal with the dynamic changes in maritime channels from sea surface and weather conditions, it is necessary to fully exploit the characteristics of the MCN.

-The authors in \cite{p2005} exploited vertically-spaced multiple antennas at the receiver side, and proposed a frequency and time synchronization and scheduling scheme to overcome deep fading, utilizing the two-path characteristic of maritime channels.
-The authors in \cite{p359} proposed a service-oriented framework for the management of MCNs, and developed three policy-based routing schemes using the framework.
+The authors in \cite{p2005} used vertically spaced multiple antennas at the receiver side and proposed a frequency and time synchronization and scheduling scheme to overcome deep fading, assuming the two-path characteristic of maritime channels.
+The authors in \cite{p359} proposed a service-oriented framework for the management of MCNs and developed three policy-based routing schemes using the framework.
 In addition to the above works, WiMAX and delay-tolerant networking (DTN) technologies have been widely discussed for maritime communications \cite{p354}.
-The authors in \cite{p351} used the WiMAX-based mesh technology for ship-to-ship communications with DTN features, and compared the performance of different routing schemes.
+The authors in \cite{p351} used the WiMAX-based mesh technology for ship-to-ship communications with DTN features and compared the performances of different routing schemes.
 The authors in \cite{p356} studied the scheduling of data traffic tasks to optimize the network throughput and energy sustainability.
-More recently in \cite{p6022}, the authors proposed a joint backhaul and access link resource management scheme for the maritime mesh network to maximize the network capacity.
+In \cite{p6022}, the authors proposed a joint backhaul and access link resource management scheme for the maritime mesh network to maximize the network capacity.